kqr/gists/articles/gentle-introduction-monad-transformers.md

 <a name="java"/>
 ### `throwE`?
 What Is This, Java?

 No, of course not.
-But I did chose that name deliberately.
-What we have with our EitherIO monad is looking more and more like exceptions in languages like Java, Python, C++ and so on.
+But I did choose that name deliberately.
+What we have with our `EitherIO` monad is looking more and more like exceptions in languages like Java, Python, C++ and so on.
 And that's not a bad way to view it.

 However, there are some differences.
-One big difference is that our "exceptions" are just normal values that are being returned from the function, while more traditional exceptions are interruptions of normal control flow.
+One big difference is that our "exceptions" are just normal values that are being returned from the function, while more traditional (Java, Python) exceptions are interruptions of normal control flow.
 Another difference is that our "exceptions" are checked by the type system, so we can't forget to catch our exceptions.